 childhood, and at the age of ten she composed her first poetry in

 Classical Arabic.
-All her life, al-Mala'aika kept a diary.
+All her life, al-Mala'ika kept a diary.
 Her mother's

 poetry she collected and edited in Unshudad al-majd (1968).

-she continued her studies at the University of Wisconsin, where she
+she continued her studies on Iraqi government scholarship at the

 married Abdel-Hadi Mahbouba, her colleague in the Arabic department at

 the Education College in Baghdad.
+They had one son.
 With her husband, she helped found

-As a writer al-Malaäika made her debut in 1947 with A'shiqat Al-Layl
+As a writer al-Mala'ika made her debut in 1947 with A'shiqat Al-Layl

 (The woman lover of the night).
 In these poems, 'Night' represents a